kasancode/gitbucket-gantt-plugin/README.md

 # gitbucket-gantt-plugin

 A [GitBucket](https://github.com/gitbucket/gitbucket) plugin rendering Gantt Chart.
-The lines and points are based on Milestones, Iusses, Pull request and Comments.
+The lines and points are based on Milestones, Iusses, Pull requests, Comments, and Commit linked to the Issue.

 ![Screenshot](./doc/screenshot.png)